devilbox/docker-php-fpm/doc/flavours.md

 Devilbox production image.
 This Docker image comes with many injectables, port-forwardings, mail-catch-all and user/group rewriting.

+#### Image: slim

+Devilbox intranet-ready image.
+Similar to `prod`, but contains least subset of required cli tools to make the Devilbox intranet work.

 #### Image: work

 Devilbox development image.
 Same as prod, but comes with lots of locally installed tools to make development inside the container as convenient as possible.
 See [Integrated Development Environment](../README.md#integrated-development-environment) for more information about this.